French fries: United States

+Spain

 In Spain, fried potatoes are called patatas fritas or papas fritas.
 Another common form, involving larger irregular cuts, is patatas bravas.
 The potatoes are cut into big chunks, partially boiled and then fried.
 They are usually seasoned with a spicy tomato sauce.
 Fries are a common side dish in Latin American cuisine or part of larger preparations such as the salchipapas in Peru or chorrillana in Chile.

+South Africa

 Whilst eating 'regular' crispy french fries is common in South Africa, a regional favourite, particularly in Cape Town, is a soft soggy version doused in white vinegar called "slap-chips" (pronounced "slup-chips" in English or "slaptjips" in Afrikaans).
 These chips are typically thicker and fried at a lower temperature for a longer period of time than regular french fries.
 Slap-chips are an important component of a Gatsby sandwich, also a common Cape Town delicacy.
 Slap-chips are also commonly served with deep fried fish which are also served with the same white vinegar.